AdobeDocs/experience-cloud.en/help/website-implementation/pages/audience-manager.md

 Server-Side Forwarding code is now implemented!

-### Validate the Implementation
+### Validate the Server-Side Forwarding

 The main way to validate that the Server-Side Forwarding is up and running is by looking at the response to any of your Adobe Analytics hits.
 We'll get to that in a minute.
-In the mean time, let's check a couple other things that can help us make sure that it is working the way we want it to.
+In the mean time, let's check a couple of other things that can help us make sure that it is working the way we want it to.

 #### Verify that the Code is Loading Correctly

 The code that Adobe Launch installs to handle the forwarding, and especially the response from AAM to the page, is called the Audience Manager
-'Module."
+"Module."
 We can use the Experience Cloud Debugger to ensure that it has loaded.

 1. Open the We.Retail site
 1. Click the debugger icon in your browser to open the Experience Cloud debugger